Community Living is a way to retire at your larger property

 - Younger generations learn from our experience, thus all the learning & experience isn’t lost = fulfilling lives 🙂

-3 Social isolation is one of the biggest causes of mental ill health, particularly anxiety and depression – in young mums and older people particularly.
-We can alleviate that by recreating supportive communities on the property of empty nesters – where meaningful relationships are negotiated.
+3 Social isolation is one of the biggest causes of increasing mental ill health, particularly anxiety and depression – especially in young at-home-mums and older people .
+We can alleviate that by recreating supportive communities on the property of empty nesters – where meaningful relationships are mutually negotiated.

 - As a specialist counsellor in trauma and relationships, I feel this is the most obvious answer to so many people’s struggles with mental health and financial stress in our community.